PatrickFis/Azure-Study-Notes/Azure Developer/Azure Event Based Solutions.md

 10. Open the logs of your function
 11. Run the code in [Code/Visual Studio Projects/UdemyPublishEvents](Code/Visual%20Studio%20Projects/UdemyPublishEvents/) to send events to your custom topic.
 12. Verify that the function is logging information about the custom events

+# When should I use Event Grid or Event Hubs?
+[MS Link](https://learn.microsoft.com/en-us/azure/event-grid/compare-messaging-services)
+- Event Grid is an eventing backplane that gives you the ability to receive and distribute events to registered subscriber endpoints.
+It allows you to react to changes in your services and applications.
+  - Event Grid is not a data pipeline.
+It delivers events, not the actual object that was updated.
+- Event Hubs is a big data streaming platform and event ingestion service.
+It enables you to process data streams or bundled event batches.
+  - It provides a single solution for rapid data retrieval for real-time processing and repeated replay of stored raw data.
+Data can also be streamed into a file for processing and analysis.